ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

-Any solution that conveys information used for security purposes, whether such information is in the form of Evidence, Attestation Results, Endorsements, or Appraisal Policy must support confidentiality, integrity, and availability.
+Any solution that conveys information used for security purposes, whether such information is in the form of Evidence, Attestation Results, Endorsements, or Appraisal Policy must support end-to-end integrity protection and replay attack prevention, and often also needs to support additional security properties, including:
-A conveyance protocol includes the typical transport security considerations:

 * end-to-end encryption,
-* end-to-end integrity protection,
-* replay attack prevention,
 * denial of service protection,
 * authentication,
-* authorization,
 * fine grained access controls, and
 * logging in line with current threat models and zero trust architectures.